 Budapest Photo Diary

 We arrived at the small airport in Budapest and took the bus to central station.
-As the bus picked up locals, I started wandering if I was in the wrong city.
-I was surrounded by what looked like an abandoned post Soviet Union rural town.
+As the bus picked up locals, I started wondering if I was in the wrong city.
+I was surrounded by what looked like an abandoned post-Soviet Union rural town.
 Where are all of the marvelous historical architectures that I heard so much about?
 Not exactly the way I planned on starting my Budapest photo diary.
-We took the iconic yellow train from central station and were aesthetically transported back to the Cold War in Soviet Union.
-As we made our way to city center, unsuspecting of what we were about to experience, we watched the locals rush in and out of the train that was once a powerful engine but now a memorabilia.
+We took the iconic yellow train from central station and were aesthetically transported back to the Cold War in the Soviet Union.
+As we made our way to the city center, unsuspecting of what we were about to experience, we watched the locals rush in and out of the train that was once a powerful engine but now a memorabilia.
 As we exit the subway station, we walk into the “present”, aka the city I was expecting and heard so much about!
 We were amazed at the beautiful and historical architecture of the surrounding buildings.
 At that moment, Budapest started to sweep us off of our feet.

 The cold weather didn’t stop us.
 We settled down for a few mins at our beautiful Airbnb apt in a historical building and headed out for a savory lunch.
 We found an alleyway with lots of cafes and street vendors selling handmade novelties, art, and vintage items.
 We immediately walked in like curious wanderers attracted by crowds and lights.
 Reference point: head to Dob u. and look for Blue Bird Cafe.
 As the rain started pouring down, we enjoyed our food.